ukparliament/egg-timer/public/calculator_controller.rb.md

 ### This code runs the calculation.

   def calculate
-We set a title for the page.

-	  @title = "Calculated scrutiny period"
 In order to calculate the scrutiny period, we need:

 * the **type of the procedure** itself, which we refer to by a number